 On Day 2 of your South Dakota road trip itinerary, you’ll embark on an adventure filled with breathtaking natural wonders, iconic landmarks, and scenic drives, all while discovering the vibrant culinary scene of the region.

-Black Hills National Park, also known as Paha Sapa by the native Lakota Sioux, spans over 1.2 million acres and is a haven for nature lovers and outdoor enthusiasts alike.
-This diverse landscape, with its lush forests, rugged canyons, and rolling grasslands, is home to an abundance of wildlife, including bison, elk, and bighorn sheep.
+Black Hills National Park, also known as Paha Sapa by the native Lakota Sioux, spans over 1.2 million acres.
+It’s a haven for nature lovers and outdoor enthusiasts alike!
+This diverse landscape, with its lush forests, rugged canyons, and rolling grasslands, is one of the best places to visit during a trip to South Dakota.
+Furthermore, the park is home to an abundance of wildlife, including bison, elk, and bighorn sheep.

 Flying in Blackhill Balloons hot air balloons in South Dakota